RESP 101: a 3-step guide to maximizing its total savings potential

 Stocks, bonds, mutual funds, GICs—there are a variety of investment options to choose from.
 But which ones do you select in order to balance your tolerance for risk and your time horizon for investing?
 After all, as much as you want your RESP investments to yield attractive returns, you also have to think about protecting those returns the closer your child gets to college or university.

-That’s where speaking with an Educators Certified Financial Planner professional can help you to make the right investment decisions regarding your child’s RESP.
+That’s where speaking with an Educators financial advisor can help you to make the right investment decisions regarding your child’s RESP.

 Regardless of how many children you have, how old they are, or where you happen to be on the pay grid, our financial specialists can offer you a genuine, educator-specific investment strategy that works within your exact situation and budget.
 Because while the road to post-secondary education savings may be long and sometimes bumpy, it’s one journey that’s definitely worth taking.